Room Booking -Terms & Conditions

 - The user shall keep the premises, fabric, furniture, and equipment in good condition and shall take all reasonable steps to ensure that damage shall not occur.
 If any damage occurs it shall be reported without delay to the Lettings Officer.
 The user shall, indemnify the Quaker Meeting in respect of any damage, loss or claim arising.

 - If the seating arrangements are altered by the user they shall be returned to their original form before the user leaves the premises.
-A plan of seating is kept on a wooden spacer board above the radiator to the left of the Meeting room door.
+A plan of ground floor seating is kept on a wooden spacer board above the radiator to the left of the Meeting room door.

 - No one shall attempt to make any adjustment or interfere with the normal working of any of the installations or fittings for gas, water, or electricity, or any part of the premises without consent of the Lettings Officer.